-Furthermore, The RMSA claims that Just 29% of lines reach the acceptable level of visibility, claims the RSMA.
+Furthermore, The RMSA claims that Just 29% of lines reach the acceptable level of visibility.
 The quality of markings on major A-roads is in line with those on motorways.
-Of the 750km-plus of A-roads and motorways surveyed, one in five fell below the minimum specifiable standard and should be scheduled for replacement while 8% have centre line markings so worn that they are barely visible, claims the RSMA.
+The RSMA claims, of the 750km-plus of A-roads and motorways surveyed, one in five fell below the minimum specifiable standard.
+Again, these should be scheduled for replacement.
+Worryingly 8% have centre line markings so worn that they are barely visible.

 “Two years ago, just 2% of our major road network had markings that rated virtually non-existent.
-This figure has risen at an alarming rate, and now, nearly a tenth of the centre lines on our trade routes are dangerously worn,” says George Lee, national director of the RSMA.
+This figure has risen at an alarming rate says George Lee, National Director of RMSA.
+“Now, nearly a tenth of the centre lines on our trade routes are dangerously worn,” says George Lee, national director of the RSMA.
 “The high risk of head-on collisions on single carriageways means centre line markings are critically important to guide road-users safely on these roads.
-“Road markings provide the best, most simple navigation aid to drivers, who must to be able to ‘read’ the road at every turn.
+Road markings provide the best, most simple navigation aid to drivers, who must to be able to ‘read’ the road at every turn.
 Without this most modest of investments, motorists are driving blind when we can, in fact, save lives for the cost of a pot of paint.”

 Road markings are measured on their retroreflectivity.
 A rating of 150mcd (millicandelas) is the level recommended by the industry in the UK.
 This is with road markings materials available that ensure markings remain clearly visible, even at night in wet conditions, says the RSMA.